-1.7 Method detail and example of analysis for distinctness assessment
+1.7 1.6.
+Method detail and example of analysis for distinctness assessment Additional technical detail and example of analysis for distinctness assessment

+This section is of relevance to the reader interested in technical details.
 Distinctness is assessed by applying an adaptation of COYD to n data values comprising the incomplete table of variety (candidate and established) characteristic means in the three year test period together with the compensating back-data for established varieties missing during the test period.
 Characteristics are all analysed by Modified Joint Regression Analysis (MJRA).
 This scales all the variety effects in a year up or down depending on the year by multiplying the variety effects by a sensitivity for the year.

-The MJRA model for the cyclic planting data with n_v varieties in n_y years is as follows:
+The MJRA model for the cyclic planting data with $n_v$ varieties in $n_v$ years is as follows:

 '''

-c{ij} = \mu + y_j + \beta_j \, V_i + \varepsilon{ij} where c{ij} is the value on a characteristic for variety i in year j, i = 1, \dots, n_v and j = 1, \dots, n_y \mu is the overall mean v_i is the effect of the ith variety with \sum v_i = 0 y_j is the effect of the jth year with \sum y_j = 0 \beta_j is the sensitivity of year j. \varepsilon{ij} is a random error associated with variety i in year j
+c{ij} = \mu + y_j + \beta_j \, v_i + \varepsilon{ij} where c{ij} is the value on a characteristic for variety i in year j, i = 1, \ldots, n_v and j = 1, \ldots, n_y \mu is the overall mean v_i is the effect of the ith variety with \sum v_i = 0 y_j is the effect of the jth year with \sum y_j = 0 \beta_j is the sensitivity of year j. \varepsilon{ij} is a random error associated with variety i in year j

 '''

 This model is an adaptation of one proposed by Digby,P (1979) where year effects are scaled for a variety by multiplying them by a variety sensitivity.
 As the model is non-linear, it cannot be fitted directly to the data, but must be fitted iteratively to obtain estimates of the variety means and least significant differences (LSD's), which are based on the MJRA-adjusted varieties-by-years mean square and are used to compare the variety means and determine distinctness.
-The LSD's and the MJRA-adjusted varieties-by-years mean square are on $(n - 1 - 2(n_v - 1) - (n_v - 1))$ degrees of freedom, which should be at least 20 degrees of freedom.
+The LSD's and the MJRA-adjusted varieties-by-years mean square are on $(n-1-2(n_v-1))$ degrees of freedom, which should be at least 20 degrees of freedom.